crsrusl/bandcamp-downloader/README.md

-Its ugly, but it works!
+It's ugly, but it works!

 ## Usage